AndroidModLoader/JPatch/README.md

  **Since v1.1.1**
  - Dont burn player that are driving burning bmx
- - Buff num of desired car types to be loaded (MTA:SA, buff a limit a bit)
  - Thrown projectiles throw more accurately (MTA:SA)
  - A fix for possible crash from GetCompositeMatrix (may be useless)
  - Disable setting the occupied's vehicles health to 75.0f when a burning ped enters it (MTA:SA)